 Guides and all shuttles into BBK festival

-More info: Buses leave from Plaza Catalunya Wednesday at 6pm, direct to party in Pamplona on Wednesday night and run with the bulls on Thursday Morning, arriving back at camp to sleep it off around midday.
-Then it’s BBK madness until Sunday.
-Buses leave on Sunday to return to Barcelona at 11am.
+More info: Buses leave from Plaza Catalunya Wednesday at 12noon, arriving at Pamplona camp around 6pm and Zarautz camp around 7pm.
+You can choose to stay at the bulls campsite or the beach campsite.
+Then it’s BBK madness Thursday until Sunday.
+Buses leave on Sunday to return to Barcelona – leaving Zarautz at 10am and Pamplona at 11am.

 What Is It?